mmncit/dpatterna/README.md

 # dpatterna

-The classical introductory exercises for different design patterns
+Design pattern are well-known solutions to recurring problems.
+This repo holds some of the classical introductory exercises for different design patterns

 ## Setup